Mubbyrex/cd0354-monolith-to-microservices-project/README.md

 Afterwards, we can prevent the file from being included in your solution by adding the file to our `.gitignore` file.

-### 1. Database
-Create a PostgreSQL database either locally or on AWS RDS.
-The database is used to store the application's metadata.

-* We will need to use password authentication for this project.
-This means that a username and password is needed to authenticate and access the database.
-* The port number will need to be set as `5432`.
-This is the typical port that is used by PostgreSQL so it is usually set to this port by default.

-Once your database is set up, set the config values for environment variables prefixed with `POSTGRES_` in `set_env.sh`.
-* If you set up a local database, your `POSTGRES_HOST` is most likely `localhost`
-* If you set up an RDS database, your `POSTGRES_HOST` is most likely in the following format: `***.****.us-west-1.rds.amazonaws.com`.
-You can find this value in the AWS console's RDS dashboard.

 ### 2. S3